-Early Fall Canada goose hunter participation and harvest has declined in recent years.
-From 1999-2003, hunter numbers and harvest averaged 9,457 and 38,412, respectively.
-From 2004-2015 hunter numbers began to decline with an average harvest of 30,836 (Table 9).
+As with other migratory bird hunters, Canada goose hunter participation and harvest has declined in recent years.
+Current resident Canada goose hunter participation (9,264) has declined nearly 30% since 2010 (13,552), as has harvest with 123,188 in 2010 vs 78,143 in 2019.
+During the Early Fall season from 1999-2003, hunter numbers and harvest averaged 9,457 and 38,412, respectively.
+From 2010-2019 hunter numbers began to decline with an average harvest of 29,519 (Table 9).
 This decline has occurred despite increasing the area open to hunting during the early fall season from 27 up to 56 counties as well as liberal bag limits.
-Hunter numbers and harvest in 2015 were 3,883 and 20,735, respectively, with a daily bag of 15 in 54 counties.
+Hunter numbers and harvest in 2019 were 3,000 and 21,054, respectively, with a daily bag of 15 in 54 counties.
 Declines in Early Fall Canada goose hunter participation since the early 2000's is a concern with roughly half the number of hunters participating since 2003 (Table 9).

-From 1998-2006, the federal framework for the regular Canada goose season allowed a 95-day season with a 3 bird daily bag.
-Beginning in 2007, the framework was extended to 107 days, the maximum allowed under the Migratory Bird Treaty Act.
+Beginning in 2007, the east tier dark goose framework was extended to 107 days, the maximum allowed under the Migratory Bird Treaty Act.
 In addition, in 2010 South Dakota began to utilize an August Management Take (AMT) in areas of the state experiencing high levels of agricultural depredation or concerns regarding human safety (Table 10).
 These days open to hunters are outside the federal framework and are meant to address extreme levels of depredation on agricultural fields by locally breeding giant Canada geese.
 Despite high interest initially, participation and harvest has declined sharply since a peak of over 36,700 geese estimated to have been taken in 2012 by 3,636 hunters to 10,221 geese harvested by 1,686 hunters in 2015 (Table 10).